mikenewbuild/mikefallows/posts/making-a-shopify-theme-app-extension-for-google-site-verification.md

 date: 2022-02-23
 layout: layouts/post.njk
 title: Making a Shopify Theme App Extension for Google Site Verification
-description: Whipping up a quick Shopify app to take advantage of the new app theme extension blocks.
+description: Whipping up a quick Shopify app to take advantage of the new theme app extension feature.
 tags:
 - shopify